davidrhoden/davidrhoden-basic-netlify/timeline/warehouse-fire-nov-25-2016.md

 ---
-title: a warehouse caught fire while I was home for Thanksgiving
+title: a warehouse caught fire while I was home for Thanksgiving.
 date: 2016-11-25T17:17:00.000Z
 excerpt: Nobody was hurt.
 summary: Nobody was hurt.